Want to learn how to build cool stuff online?

 For example, let's say you've got some information on all the bike thefts that happened in the City of Vancouver over the past few years.
 You'll learn how to turn that into an interactive map like this one:

 Or maybe you've got some election results and you want to let people drill-down to see the vote breakdown in their riding.
 You'll learn how to turn that data into something like this:

 In addition to teaching you how to make cool online tools, Data Visualization (JRNL 3165) will teach you the fundamentals of data analysis in Excel, so you can figure out what's really going on with your data.
 And it will walk you through how to find the data you need on open-data portals and Statistics Canada's website.

-Data analysis and visualization skills are in huge demand these days, from fields as diverse as journalism, business and criminology.
+Data analysis and visualization skills are in huge demand these days, from fields as diverse as journalism, business and policing.
 Data Visualization (JRNL 3165) will teach you the basics of how to understand your data and how to display it in a way that gets your point across to your audience.